 Digital Collections of the B&ECPL

 Buffalo & Erie County Public Library (Publisher of digital)

-Digital image copyright 2016 by the Buffalo & Erie County Public Library.
-Images in this collection are not to be used for any commercial purposes without the expressed written permission of the Buffalo & Erie County Public Library.
+Digital collection copyright 2016 by the Buffalo & Erie County Public Library.
+This collection or portions thereof are not to be used for any commercial purposes without the expressed written permission of the Buffalo & Erie County Public Library.
 Users of this website are free to utilize material from this collection for non-commercial and educational purposes.